adriens/katacoda-glia-labs/devops-tools/lftp-quickstart/step4.md

-Log back on ftp and get all files in a single shot :
+Log back on ftp and get all files in a single shot, then exit :

 ```